A (re-)introduction to the extensible shell

 What's been happening with es?

-After that, maintainership passed through a couple hands, leading eventually to the current maintainer James Haggerty, but development was largely focused on keeping es functional and available over the decades as OSes, build systems, and code-hosting practices have evolved.
+After that, maintainership passed through a couple hands, leading eventually to the current maintainer James Haggerty, but development was largely focused on keeping es functional over the decades as OSes, build systems, and code-hosting practices have evolved.

 Es futures